 The security department of a private business may not employ security officers unless the security department provides notice to the Department of Public Safety of the security department's intent to employee security officers.

 A security department of a private business must submit notice to department and be included in the Department of Public Safety's registry to:

 - Employ non-commissioned security officers that, if in the course of their employment, meet ALL of the following conditions as provided in Section 1702.323(d):

-- wear a uniform or badge commonly associated with security or law enforcement, or a patch with wording that is likely to create the impression that they are security officers; AND
+- Wear a uniform or badge commonly associated with security or law enforcement, or a patch with wording that is likely to create the impression that they are security officers;

-Please note: A Letter of Authority does not authorize the licensee to offer or provide services to any person, third party or entity as an Investigations Company, Guard Company, Alarm Systems Company, Courier Company, Locksmith Company, Electronic Access Control Device Company, and/or Guard Dog Company required to be licensed under Chapter 1702, Texas Occupations Code.
+Please note: Registry submission does not authorize the business to offer or provide services to any person, third party or entity as an Investigations Company, Guard Company, Alarm Systems Company, Courier Company, Locksmith Company, and/or Electronic Access Control Device Company required to be licensed under Chapter 1702, Texas Occupations Code.

-For online licensing information, please visit Application Instructions
+For online registry information, please visit Application Instructions.